bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 An AI-powered hidden movement tabletop tile game.
 2 - 4 players

+Thursty for more wine, Bubbles the monkey is float through space, running havok in Pandora's intergalatic glaxey wide vinyard harvesting of clouds of space-wine.
+Pandora has called animal control on this cheeky monkey, and they take their job very seriously.

 # Instructions
-3 hunter players hunt 1 hidden player.
+3 animal control (1-3 players) hunt Bubbles (1 player).

-### Hidden Player Instructions
+### Bubbles Instructions
-Bubbles player logs their moves to the AI by sending the AI the tile they move through.
+Bubbles does not have a visible piece on the board, but instead logs their moves to the AI by sending the AI the tile they move through.
-Hidden player can move two tiles per turn, and must send the tiles they move through.
+Bubbles can move two tiles per turn, and must send the tiles they move through.
  EG (B1, G2) to move from Blue 1 to Green 2 or (G3 Y3) to move from Green 3 to Yellow 3.
-Hidden players must read out the clues to the hunters, provided by the AI.
+Bubbles must read out the clues to the hunts, provided by the AI.
+Bubbles aims to collect 2 of the 4 wine on the board to win.
+After Bubbles turn, he may rotate one tile.

-### Hunter Instructions
+### Animal Control Instructions
-Hunters move one tile per turn.
+Animal Control move one tile per turn.
-Hunters can chose to rotate their tile rather then move.
-Rotation happens at end of all hunters turn.
+After all Animal Control have moved, they may collectively rotate one tile.

 ### Win State
 The game is won by the hunters when they find the hidden player.
 The game is won by the hidden player collects 2 of the 3 gems.

 ### Special Actions
-**Center Tile:**  - Anytime the hidden player lands on the center, they can rotate 5 tiles of their choices, regardless of who is on it.
-(You simply pass through start, you must stop)
+**Pandora's Box:**  - Anytime Bubbles on the center, he can rotate 5 tiles of their choices, regardless of who or what is on it.
+(To active this power you must end on this tile)

 ## Board & Setup.

 ### Tiles
 All Tiles have a unique colour number combination.
-Each tile has a wall which can not be passed through.
+Each tile has a wall which can not be passed through by either player.
 Some tiles have portals, that can be used for one turn to move to any other portal tile.
+Some tiles have wine, to be collected by the Monkey

 ### Setup
 The hidden player setup up the board.
 The White/Black square is in the middle,
 4 Portals are setup, not touching the white square.

+The hunts set the location of the gems.

 ## Other Info
 Hidden players must move two, they cant stay still or move 1. hunters must move one, they cant stay still.
 Bubbles must land on wine to collect it.
 Bubbles can not collect wine on the first turn (but you can start on it).

 # Resources